gerza-lab/gerza-lab/README.md

 # 👋🫡👍💭☕📘

-i'm building products and learning to leverage the latest AI coding tools.
+i'm proud to be spending ~8 hours a day recently building products using the latest AI coding tools. my rate of learning right now is off the charts!

 <br>